E-Bike/E-Scooter Accident Claims*

 An electric bicycle or electric scooter is a vehicle that has a small motor attached to its frame which propels the motor vehicle.
 Along with the electric motor, the rider can also propel these light electric vehicles forward by pushing forward with their feet or pedalling the bicycle.

-The use of electric-powered scooters has become ever more popular in our Irish transport system.
-Although there are uncertainties surrounding the law as to how and where riding an e-scooter is allowed.
-E-scooter users are still vulnerable to road traffic accidents.
 In cases where another party may have been responsible for your accident and resulting injuries, you may be eligible to make an e-scooter claim.
 Compensation may be awarded for your pain, inconvenience suffered, as well as the cost of medical fees, travel and any loss of earnings from time spent out of work on medical grounds as a result of injuries sustained in such an accident.

 Road Traffic and Roads Act 2023